Step 4: Full View

 Should Engineer A disclose the dual-role conflict to Attorney X and continue the engagement, disclose to Attorney X while also notifying the engineering society's ethics body, or withdraw from the expert role to avoid the conflict entirely?

-Disclose to Counsel With Conflict Self-Assessment Board's choice Disclose to Attorney X both the committee chairmanship role and Engineer B's subcommittee membership immediately upon discovery, accompanied by Engineer A's own professional assessment of whether the relationship creates a disqualifying conflict, allowing Attorney X to make a fully informed retention decision.
+O1 Disclose to Attorney X both the committee chairmanship role and Engineer B's subcommittee membership immediately upon discovery, accompanied by Engineer A's own professional assessment of whether the relationship creates a disqualifying conflict, allowing Attorney X to make a fully informed retention decision.
 Proceed with the engagement if Attorney X consents after receiving the complete disclosure.
+Board's choice

 Two competing obligation clusters apply.
 First, the Standards Committee Chair Dual Disclosure obligation (II.4.a) requires Engineer A to proactively surface all known or potential conflicts, both his own chairmanship role and Engineer B's subcommittee membership, to Attorney X at the moment of discovery, not deferred to a later formal milestone.
 Second, the Conflict of Interest Disclosure Evolution principle holds that disclosure obligations intensify as the supervisory relationship becomes more apparent over time, implying that a single one-time disclosure may be insufficient if the committee relationship materially changes during litigation.
 A deontological extension further requires Engineer A to communicate not merely bare structural facts but also his own professional judgment about whether the relationship creates a conflict that could compromise his objectivity, going beyond the letter of disclosure to its spirit.